The reason lawyers aren’t better at harnessing technology isn’t their lack of tech skills.

 I know these people well, and here’s the deal…

-For example, these are some of the non-helpful bloviators I’m talking about..
+These are some of the folks I’m talking about..

 The CLE Ethics Scold, who says…